spiral/docs/http/configuration.md

 ```

 ## Middleware
-HTTP extension include multiple middleware you might want to activate in your project:
+HTTP extension includes multiple middlewares you might want to activate in your project:

 Bootloader | Middleware
 --- | ---